Honolulu Child Custody Lawyer

 Fighting for Custody after divorce

-Are you going through a divorce and are worried about obtaining custody over your child or children?
+Are you going through a divorce and are worried about obtaining custody of your child or children?
 This is one of the most difficult issues divorcing parents face when they decide to legally end their marriage.
 When your divorce concludes, your life will change, and so will your child’s.
 If you want full custody of your children, you have found the right law firm with Sturdivant & Associates, LLLC.
-Our Honolulu attorney has been helping families with family law matters for over 12 years and is adept at guiding our clients through some of the toughest divorce proceedings.
+Our Honolulu child custody lawyer has been helping families with family law matters for over 16 years and is adept at guiding our clients through some of the toughest divorce proceedings.

 Do I Really Need A Lawyer For Child Custody?